 - Cooking – Stay in the kitchen, and roll those sleeves up!
-Seems like common sense, but cooking accounted for 37.2% of all residential fires in 2014, according to the USFA.
+Seems like common sense, but cooking accounted for 49% of all residential fires based on the annual average from 2013-2017, according to the NFPA.
 If you have young children or pets, you may want to enforce a “cooking zone” of 3 feet around the stove to prevent accidents.

 - Smoke Detectors – These should be installed on every level of your home, inside bedrooms, and outside sleeping areas and should be tested monthly.

 - Family Management – Make sure your family practices a fire escape plan (the Red Cross offers worksheets to help you prepare) and can safely escape a home fire in under two minutes.

 *Thank you to the Middleton Fire Department and the National Farm Medicine Center for their input.